 - Include strength training exercises at least twice a week to improve overall fitness.

-3. Nutrition and Diet
+3. Nutrition

 What you eat plays a crucial role in dementia prevention.
 A diet rich in fruits, vegetables, whole grains, lean proteins, and healthy fats can support brain health.
 The Mediterranean diet and the MIND diet (Mediterranean-DASH Diet Intervention for Neurodegenerative Delay) have been shown to lower the risk of cognitive decline.

-Nutrition Tips for Brain Health:
+Nutrition Tips for Brain Health

 - Include leafy greens, berries, nuts, and fish in your diet, as they are rich in antioxidants and omega-3 fatty acids.